OUR PIPELINE

 Development of vipoglanstat

 Vipoglanstat has proven preclinical proof-of-concept in an advanced disease model of endometriosis.
 The results show that the drug candidate markedly reduces the number of endometriotic lesions and has a positive effect on parameters measuring pain and well-being.
-Its effect on the endometriotic lesions points toward the disease-modifying capability of vipoglanstat.
+Its effect on the endometriotic lesions points toward a disease-modifying capability of vipoglanstat.

 The compelling results from the preclinical proof-of-concept study of vipoglanstat provide strong support for its analgesic and disease-modifying capacity.
 Together with data from previous clinical studies regarding the drug candidate's safety profile, pharmacokinetic properties, and ability to inhibit the target enzyme mPGES-1, this constitutes a solid scientific foundation for the continued development of vipoglanstat as an effective non-hormonal treatment for endometriosis.
 A clinical phase II study in patients with endometriosis is now being prepared.